Key takeaways

 The first thing to remember is that your home will be their workplace.
 Therefore, most of the things that apply to making any workplace efficient are important.
 That includes safety, comfort, trust, respect, support, and having the right equipment to do their job.
 Additionally, if you’re considering live-in home care there are the added factors of privacy and personal conveniences for both the carer and yourself, or whoever is being cared for.

 Depending on the level of care you choose or require, your team of in-home carers will likely be spending a lot of time in your home.
 With that in mind, it’s important to decide what type of carers you think will work best for you – gender, personality, interests, language, and so on.
-Discuss these with your aged in-home care services provider so they can team you up with the most suitable Care Manager and Carers.
+Discuss these with your aged in-home care services provider so they can team you up with the most suitable Care Partner and Carers.

 Some other in-home care preparation you need to think about includes: